 If you or a loved one is addicted to fentanyl, contacting us for detox is the best possible action.
 The procedures SSH uses for drug detox DO work for fentanyl use.

-Your counselor will help guide you through the detox process, developing an individualized treatment plan along the way.
+Your counselor will help guide you through the drug detoxing process, developing an individualized treatment plan along the way.
 You’ll learn to identify relapse “triggers” and how to cope with them on a daily basis.
 You’ll also receive information and education about longer-term treatment designed to promote abstinence from drug use.

 Then yes.
 A medically-assisted detox will work for you.
 All you have to do is call.